-Although antiretroviral drugs are generally accepted for causing ARIRLS, a small percentage of HIV-infected patients develop characteristic features of this syndrome prior to their introduction; HIV-infected patients who are not receiving antiretroviral therapy often have lipid abnormality, including elevated triglyceride levels, a high proportion of small and dense LDL particles, and low HDL cholesterol levels, similar to ARIRLS patients (152).
-Further, different classes of chemical compounds that target different components of HIV/adipocyte biological pathways can develop similar ARIRLS manifestations in AIDS patients (133).
-These pieces of evidence thus suggest that the HIV infection itself could nonspecifically, -in part via inflammatory cytokine elevations and stress induced cortisol hypersecretion-, induce an insulin resistant phenotype (27).
-Pro-inflammatory cytokines, such as TNF α , IL-1 and IL-6, which are released from the HIV-infected macrophages localized in adipose tissues, do cause resistance to insulin and fat accumulation in neighboring adipocytes (144).
-In addition, these cytokines indirectly activate GR in adipose tissues by stimulating expression of the 11β -hydroxysteroid dehydrogenase-1 (11β HSD1), which converts inactive cortisone into active cortisol (153).
-Moreover, increased expression of GR is also reported in subcutaneous fat of zidovudine-treated AIDS patients (154).
-In this context, antiretroviral drugs might just exacerbate already present, smoldering insulin resistance and lipodystrophy, not expressed because of the known malnutrition of sick AIDS patients and the absence of sufficient calories to build visceral and other fat deposits (10,26,155).
+Although antiretroviral drugs are generally accepted for causing ARIRLS, a small percentage of HIVinfected patients develop characteristic features of this syndrome prior to their introduction; HIV-infected patients who are not receiving antiretroviral therapy often have lipid abnormality, including elevated triglyceride levels, a high proportion of small and dense LDL particles, and low HDL cholesterol levels, similar to ARIRLS patients (166).
+Furthermore, different classes of chemical compounds that target different components of HIV/adipocyte biological pathways can develop similar ARIRLS manifestations in AIDS patients (147).
+These pieces of evidence thus suggest that the HIV infection itself could nonspecifically, -in part via inflammatory cytokine and stress induced elevations cortisol hypersecretion-, induce insulin resistant an phenotype (31).
+Pro-inflammatory cytokines, such as TNF α , IL-1 and IL-6, which are released from the HIV-infected macrophages localized in adipose tissues, do cause resistance to insulin and fat accumulation in neighboring adipocytes (158).
+In addition, these cytokines indirectly activate GR in adipose tissues by stimulating expression of the 11βhydroxysteroid dehydrogenase-1 (11BHSD1), which converts inactive cortisone into active cortisol (167).
+Moreover, increased expression of GR is also reported in subcutaneous fat of zidovudine-treated AIDS patients (168).
+In this context, antiretroviral drugs might just exacerbate already present, smoldering insulin resistance and lipodystrophy, not expressed because of the known malnutrition of sick AIDS patients and the absence of sufficient calories to build visceral and other fat deposits (10,30,169).
 As manifestations of the sickness syndrome subside with treatment, the emaciated patient goes through refeeding with body weight gain of mostly fat, tilting the ratio of fat to lean body mass upward, further worsening insulin resistance.

-HIV, in its 9.8 kb genomic information, encodes and produces 3 precursor proteins. the Gag, RNA polymerase and envelope polypeptides, whose processed products are reverse transcriptase, protease, integrase, matrix, and capsid, as well as 6 accessory proteins, Tat, Rev, Nef, Vif, Vpr and Vpu (156) (Figure 3).
+HIV, in its 9.8 kb genomic information, encodes and produces 3 precursor proteins, the Gag, RNA polymerase and envelope polypeptides, whose processed products are the reverse transcriptase, protease, integrase, matrix, and capsid, as well as 6 accessory proteins, Tat, Rev, Nef, Vif, Vpr and Vpu (170) (Figure 3).
 Some of these polypeptides are virion-associated proteins incorporated in the viral particle and others are expressed in host cells where they direct viral replication and gene expression and several host cell functions.
 Since infection with HIV has a dramatic impact on host target cells, it is guite possible that some of these viral proteins modulate host cell glucose and lipid metabolism by changing the activity of GR in local tissues, such as in adipose tissue, skeletal muscles and liver, and participate in the development of ARIRLS.
 Indeed, there are several pieces of evidence indicating that AIDS patients have altered tissue sensitivity to glucocorticoids.
 First of all, they all develop reduction of innate and Th1-directed cellular immunity.
-Levels of plasma IL-2, IL-12 and IFN- γ , which direct cellular immunity, are suppressed in AIDS patients, while levels of IL-4 are increased (157,158).
-All changes can be induced by exogenously introduced glucocorticoids and are seen in hypercortisolemic patients with classic Cushing syndrome (159).
-AIDS patients also frequently present with muscle wasting and myopathy. as well as dyslipidemia and visceral obesity-related insulin resistance (160-162).
-Therefore, some unknown viral factor(s) might modulate tissue sensitivity to glucocorticoids in AIDS patients in a tissue-specific fashion, sparing their HPA axis preserving normal negative feedback sensitivity to alucocorticoids.
+Levels of plasma IL-2, IL-12 and IFN-y, which direct cellular immunity, are suppressed in AIDS patients, while levels of IL-4 are increased (171,172).
+All changes induced by exogenously introduced be glucocorticoids and are seen in hypercortisolemic patients with classic Cushing syndrome (173).
+AIDS patients also frequently present with muscle wasting and myopathy, as well as dyslipidemia and visceral insulin resistance obesity-related (174-176).Therefore, some unknown viral factor(s) might modulate tissue sensitivity to glucocorticoids in AIDS patients in a tissue-specific fashion, sparing their HPA axis preserving normal negative feedback sensitivity to glucocorticoids.